St Catherine's College, Oxford: Scholarships, awards and outreach

-St Catherine's College provides one of the most robust scholarship programs in the university to attract top performing students from across and outside the university.
-The college also offers several college prizes and research grants.
+The College offers several college prizes and research grants.
 All College scholarships and prizes are awarded based on academic, social and/or cultural contributions.
 For instance, the Hart Prize is awarded for the best essay for a historical subject, the Thomas Jefferson Prize is awarded to the North American student who has contributed most to the College, and the Smith Award is awarded for services to drama or music.

 The College also awards the Wallace Watson Scholarship each year, one of the most prestigious and generous research and travel scholarships at the University of Oxford.
 The Wallace Watson Scholarship enables undergraduate and graduate students to undertake research fieldwork or remote travel during their time at Oxford.
 Additionally, the college offers the Emilie Harris Award for those aiming to help or work with the under-privileged communities, the Antony Edwards Bursary for Spanish cultural or language studies, and the Patricia Knapp Travel Award for travel with a medical purpose.

-The College is also involved in many fully-funded outreach programs, such as the Catalyst Programme, which is a sustained contact model during which schools may visit the college and outreach staff may provide workshops on applications, picking A-Levels and exploring careers.
+The College is also involved in many fully-funded outreach programmes, such as the Catalyst Programme, which is a sustained contact model during which schools may visit the college and outreach staff may provide workshops on applications, picking A-Levels and exploring careers.
 The purpose of the programme is to increase the success rate of applicants.
 The College also has ties with Northern Ireland through the Northern Ireland Residential Summer School, which allow Northern Irish students to visit the college and experience life as an Oxford students, while teachers may have a Q&A session with tutors.
 The College also has partnerships with several other schemes and charities, such as Target Oxbridge, UNIQ and the Pathways Programme.